 Macedonia is home to three natural lakes: Ohrid Lake, Prespa Lake and Dojran Lake.

 Ohrid Lake is one of Europe's deepest and oldest lakes, preserving a unique aquatic ecosystem that is of worldwide importance, with more than 200 endemic species.
-There are three cities on the lake's shores: Ohrid and Struga on the Macedonian side and Pogradec in Albania.
+There are three cities on the lake's shores: Ohrid and Struga on the North Macedonian side and Pogradec in Albania.

-Prespa Lake is divided between Albania, Greece and Macedonia.
+Prespa Lake is divided between Albania, Greece and North Macedonia.
 Because Prespa Lake sits about 150m above Ohrid Lake, its waters run through underground channels and emerge from springs which feed streams running into Ohrid Lake.

-Dojran Lake is shared between Macedonia and Greece.
+Dojran Lake is shared between North Macedonia and Greece.
 The mud of the Dojran Lake is mending.
 Its specifically beneficial in healing of the muscles and bones.
 People cover themselves with mud and bake on the sun.
 They believe in its healing powers.